-Since our inception, we have incurred significant operating losses.
-Our net loss was \$51.0 million for the year ended December 31, 2020 and \$161.4 million for the year ended December 31, 2019.
-As of December 31, 2020, we had an accumulated deficit of \$504.5 million.
+Since our inception, we have incurred significant net losses.
+Our net loss was \$90.9 million for the year ended December 31, 2021 and \$51.0 million for the year ended December 31, 2020.
+As of December 31, 2021, we had an accumulated deficit of \$595.4 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical and clinical development.
 In addition, our drug candidates, even if they are approved by regulatory agencies for marketing, may not achieve commercial success.
 We may also not be successful in pursuing strategic alternatives, including identifying and consummating transactions with third-party partners, to further develop, obtain marketing approval for and/or commercialize our drug candidates.
 Furthermore, we have incurred and expect to continue to incur significant costs associated with operating as a public company, including legal, accounting, investor relations and other expenses.
+We also expect to add additional personnel to support our operational plans and strategic direction.
 As a result, we will need substantial additional funding to support our continuing operations.